ices-tools-dev/echoSMs/docs/datastore_API.md

 ## Introduction

-The anatomical data store API is implemented as a RESTful web API with calls to:
+The anatomical data store API is implemented as a REST web API with calls to:

 1. Query dataset metadata
 1. Obtain specimen information and model definitions and parameters.